Administrative Services Division

 PSU provides legal counsel to those investigating allegations of misconduct by TBI employees.

 CONTACT: Jeanne Broadwell, General Counsel

-TBI operates a Cessna 182 Sylane and a Pilatus PC-12NG aircraft, as necessary, in support of TBI investigations and the needs of other federal, state, and local law enforcement agencies.
-The Bureau's aircraft can be used for surveillance, intelligence-gathering, and the transport of critical personnel in support of law enforcement operations.
+The Aviation Unit operates TBI's Cessna 182 Skylane and Pilatus PC-12NG aircraft as necessary in support of TBI investigations and the needs of other federal, state, and local law enforcement agencies.
+The Bureau Aircraft are used for officer safety overwatch flights, intelligence gathering, and the transportation of critical personnel in support of law enforcement operations.